Phase transition and gravitational waves in maximally symmetric composite Higgs model: pNGB potential at finite temperature

 \item The exact analytic expressions for the one-loop potential at finite temperature including the non-trivial momentum-dependent form factors yield the same functional form, as in \cite{Dolan:1973qd}, with the standard thermal functions, (see \cref{bosonic_thermal,fermionic_thermal}).
 Contributions from the heavy resonances are exponentially suppressed in the limit $m_{a,\rho}\gg T$, which is aligned with our scenario where the nucleation temperature for the phase transition is approximately $T_n \approx \mathcal{O}(100)$ GeV, while $m_{a,\rho}\gtrsim 1$ TeV.
 Thus, the leading corrections to the potential at finite temperature primarily depend on the field dependent masses of W,Z bosons and top quark, while the resonance masses play an important role to set the masses and vevs of the SM fields at zero temperature.

 \item Additionally, we have shown that the imaginary time formalism can be used to evaluate the thermal potential even when complicated momentum dependence appears inside the one-loop integral.
-This calculation is novel and in principle can be applied to other composite scenarios.
+This novel calculation can in principle be applied to other composite Higgs models, as we show in the \cref{app:V_gen}.
 At zero temperature the LL result, \cref{LL_potential}, gives a fairly accurate approximation of the exact potential.
 Moreover, we stress that the potential at $T=0$ is finite owing to the maximal symmetry, which is in contrast to a theory involving elementary scalar fields in which infinities are absorbed into renormalization constants.

 \item Notably, the scalar self-interactions of the pNGBs arise at one loop, which implies that their contribution to the thermal potential is a two-loop effect.
 However, if the zero temperature masses of the scalars are of the same order as the temperature of the PT, the two-loop effects might be sizeable.
 A full computation of the two-loop thermal potential is beyond the scope of this study, nevertheless, we anticipate that the contributions from the self-interactions of the pNGBs are comparatively small, because the number of pNGB degrees of freedom in unitary gauge, which contribute to the thermal potential, is significantly less than those of the top quark and weak gauge bosons.